Dallas Cowboys Rumors: Tony Romo Distancing Himself From Team – Career Over?

 — Adam Schefter (@AdamSchefter) March 24, 2017

 Tony Romo has not publicly said to the media what he plans on doing or what he wants to do from this point moving forward.
-It is obvious that he wants to continue playing or he simply would have retired by now and just been done with the entire situation, but he wants to play and he wants to start in the NFL.
+It is obvious that he wants to continue playing, or he simply would have retired by now and just been done with the entire situation, but he wants to play, and he wants to start in the NFL.

 If Jerry Jones and the Dallas Cowboys had any kind of respect for Tony Romo and all that he has given the franchise for years, they would do something with him.
 Trade him if the deal is right or release him and at least allow him the opportunity to sign with another team.
 The longer this goes on, the less chance there is of him landing with anyone else in the NFL.
 Romo is already distancing himself from the Cowboys and the longer it goes, the closer his career may be to ending.